Prizes and Awards in Mathematics

 Nomination Process: The winner of this scholarship is determined by the department and does not require nominations.

 The Morgan Ward Prize was established by the Department of Mathematics in 1963 to honor the memory of Professor Morgan Ward in recognition of his long service to mathematics and to the Institute.
 The competition is open to all freshmen and sophomores, regardless of major.
 An entry consists of a mathematical problem together with a solution or a significant contribution toward a solution.
 An entry may be individual (submitted by one student) or joint (submitted by a group of two or more students).
 Each student is entitled to at most three entries, of which two may be individual.
 The problem may have any source, but this source should be stated in the entry.
 The entries may be judged on the basis of the nature of the problem, originality and elegance of the solution.
 Any outside references used should be indicated.

 Nomination Process: This prize requires a submission by a student or group of students.
-Submissions, to Meagan Heirwegh, will be accepted in April 2019.
+Submissions, to Meagan Heirwegh, will be accepted until April 22, 2019.

 The Fredrick J. Zeigler Memorial Award was established in 1989 to honor Fredrick J. Zeigler, a member of the class of 1976 and a mathematics and/or an applied mathematics major.
 The award recognizes excellence in scholarship as demonstrated in class activities or in the preparation of an original paper or essay in any subject area.

 Nomination Process: The winner of this award is determined by the department and does not require nomination.

 The Scott Russell Johnson Achievement awards were established in 2001 by Steve and Rosemarie Johnson in memory of Steve's brother Scott who graduated in Math from Caltech in 1983.